The Global Project Manager – A Gugin Course Module

 - How can you turn the cultural diversity into your advantage?

-In this module the global project manager will become aware of these challenges and opportunities and learn how to identity and tackle them before they set the project back.
+In this module, the global project manager will become aware of these challenges and opportunities and learn how to identify and tackle them before they set the project back

 - Cultural challenges to Global Projects